If you too have been sucked into the YouTube phenomenon known as Baby Shark, there's hope for us yet.

 Next, weave blackberries onto your skewers so that there are three berries in the middle and a fourth berry attached to your middle berry via another small skewer.
 I used two large skewers to balance the weight of the berries.

-See my video tutorial for the full demonstration.
+See my video tutorial in this post for the full demonstration.

 Lastly, add a small bead of hot glue to the back of your shark fin and press it down into the middle blackberry.
 Apply gentle pressure.